Kathleen Conti

-Kathleen Conti is a Colorado politician.
+Kathleen Conti is a Colorado based politician (Legislator).
 Previously, she served as a member of the Colorado House of Representatives representing House District 38, which encompasses Greenwood Village, Bow Mar, and Littleton, Colorado as well as parts of Englewood, Centennial, Aurora, and Columbine Valley.
 She did not seek re-election to the State House of Representatives in 2016.
 Instead, she successfully ran for a seat on the Arapahoe County Board of County Commissioners.
-She currently represents District 1 on the board.
+She represented District 1 on the board from January 9, 2017 to January 12, 2021.